namithamm/IT-Helpdesk-Tickets-Project/README.md

 10. SLA compliance is strongly related to satisfaction Satisfaction is 4.21 when SLA is not breached compared with 3.27 when SLA is breached.

-## Conclusion
-Overall, the IT Helpdesk is performing reasonably well, with an average customer satisfaction of 3.99/5 and an average resolution time of 21.77 hours compared with an SLA target of 27.41 hours.
-However, 24.73% of tickets breach SLA, with Critical tickets, Email-category issues, Remote users, and Chat showing higher breach rates.
-Network Ops demonstrates strong operational performance with the fastest resolution time and lowest team-level SLA breach rate.
-The Self-Service Portal provides the highest customer satisfaction, while Chat requires the most improvement.
-SLA breaches are strongly associated with lower customer satisfaction, making SLA compliance an important area for improvement.
-Overall, the organization should focus on reducing SLA breaches, improving Chat and Remote support, addressing slow Email-related resolutions, and maintaining the strong performance of efficient teams and channels.

 ## Summary
 This project analyses 3,000 IT helpdesk tickets to evaluate ticket volume, SLA performance, response time, resolution time, team performance, customer satisfaction, support channels, locations, and monthly trends.
 The project was completed using Python and libraries including Pandas, NumPy, Matplotlib, Seaborn, and Plotly.

 The analysis found that Software is the largest ticket category, Low-priority tickets are the most common, HQ - Dubai has the highest ticket volume, and Email is the most frequently used support channel.
 The average first response time is 6.34 hours and the average resolution time is 21.77 hours, compared with an average SLA target of 27.41 hours.